geokyr/ece-ntua-neural-networks-and-intelligent-systems/README.md

 The third lab was about implementing and optimizing an image captioning system.
 The [Flickr30k](https://www.kaggle.com/hsankesara/flickr-image-dataset) dataset was used for this purpose.

-The image captioning system was based on a transformer-based model and BLEU score was used as the metric for optimization.
+The image captioning system was based on a transformer-based model, using the [TensorFlow](https://www.tensorflow.org/) library and BLEU score was used as the metric for optimization.

 The optimizations included: